Wonder Woman (comic book): Volume 5

-As part of the DC Rebirth relaunch, writer Greg Rucka and artists Liam Sharp, Matthew Clark, and Nicola Scott produced a new Wonder Woman series for DC Comics in June 2016.
-Issues are numbered 1-83, then with the 84th issue, the series reverted to legacy numbering with issue #750.
+As part of the DC Rebirth relaunch, writer Greg Rucka and artists Liam Sharp, Matthew Clark, and Nicola Scott launched a new Wonder Woman series in June 2016.
+This series reestablished elements of pre‑New 52 continuity, particularly regarding the origins of the Amazons and Themyscira, and featured a redesigned costume incorporating a pteruges-style skirt inspired by both Batman v Superman: Dawn of Justice and Rucka’s earlier run.